SophieWDK/sophiewdk.github.io/index.markdown

 [comment]: <> (Crime in San Francisco has undergone a noticeable shift in recent years.
 While overall crime dropped 28% since 2006, this decline masks a significant geographical redistribution.
 Traditional hotspots such as **Union Square** and **Tenderloin** saw intensified policing efforts, pushing criminal activity into newer areas such as **SoMa** and **Mission Bay**.)

-Another notable shift is the adaptation of criminals to technological and economic changes.
-The rise of organized retail theft rings and a 400% increase in catalytic converter thefts (2020-2024) illustrate how modern crime has evolved to exploit new vulnerabilities.
+[comment]: <> (Another notable shift is the adaptation of criminals to technological and economic changes.
+The rise of organized retail theft rings and a 400% increase in catalytic converter thefts (2020-2024) illustrate how modern crime has evolved to exploit new vulnerabilities.)

 The visualization below presents the total number of reported crimes per year from 2003 to 2025, identifying peak years for major crime categories.
+The y-axes are the crime count and they have different indices.

 <div style="display: flex; justify-content: center; align-items: center;">
     <img src="figures/crimes_trend.png" style="width: 150%">